0xGeegZ/pancake-professor/docs/3-projects.md

 ## Payments

-Bedrock uses [Stripe Checkout](https://stripe.com/docs/payments/checkout) for subscription payments.
+Pancake Professor uses [Stripe Checkout](https://stripe.com/docs/payments/checkout) for subscription payments.

 Once a customer checks out and pays for your product, and then every billing period when they pay again, Stripe pings the webhook endpoint (`src/pages/api/stripe/webhooks.ts`) and we store the following data in the database:

-- `Project.stripeCustomerId`: Every "project" in Bedrock is a single "customer" in Stripe...
+- `Project.stripeCustomerId`: Every "project" in Pancake Professor is a single "customer" in Stripe...
 - `Project.stripeSubscriptionId`: ...each of whom can have one "subscription"...
 - `Project.stripePriceId`: ...to a specific "price" (i.e. plan)...
 - `Project.stripeCurrentPeriodEnd`: ...that gets billed at this point in time.